AdobeDocs/experience-manager-65.en/help/assets/image-profiles.md

 ## Edit the smart crop or smart swatch of a single image {#editing-the-smart-crop-or-smart-swatch-of-a-single-image}

->[!NOTE]
+>[!IMPORTANT]
 >
->Smart Crop is available only in Dynamic Media - Scene7 mode.
+>&bull; Smart crop is available only in Dynamic Media - Scene7 mode.
+>&bull; CMYK images are not supported with smart crop.

 You can manually realign or resize the smart crop window of an image to further refine its focal point.